Executive Producer - Tina F. Turley

 In addition to his role as an arts administrator, Adam also enjoys teaching, acting, and directing.
 He has taught Theatre Appreciation at Shelton State for eight years and previously taught Introduction to Theatre at LSU for three years.
-He also teaches courses at UA including Theatre Management and Arts Venue Management each spring at UA.
-His directing credits include The Dixie Swim Club (Theatre Tuscaloosa), Disney's My Son Pinoocchio JR (Tuscaloosa Children's Theatre), and Roald Dahl's James and the Giant Peach JR (Tuscaloosa Children's Theatre), and Time Together (Theatre Tuscaloosa SecondStage), and The Adventures of Tom Sawyer (TCT).
-His acting credits with Theatre Tuscaloosa include Emmet Scrudge in Lights Out in Cootah County: A Country (COVID) Christmas Carol, Mason Miller in The End of a Line (ACTFest 2017 & SETC 2018), Ben Hecht in Moonlight and Magnolias and Venticelli #1 in Amadeus.
+He also teaches courses at UA including Theatre Management and Arts Venue Management.
+His directing credits include The Dixie Swim Club (Theatre Tuscaloosa), Disney's My Son Pinoocchio JR (Tuscaloosa Children's Theatre), Roald Dahl's James and the Giant Peach JR (Tuscaloosa Children's Theatre), and Time Together (Theatre Tuscaloosa SecondStage), and The Adventures of Tom Sawyer (TCT).
+His acting credits with Theatre Tuscaloosa include Emmet Scrudge in Lights Out in Cootah County: A Country (COVID) Christmas Carol, Mason Miller in The End of a Line (ACTFest 2017 & SETC 2018), Ben Hecht in Moonlight and Magnolias, and Venticelli #1 in Amadeus.

 Adam is a husband and father, having been married to his wife, Paige, for more than 20 years.
 They have two sons, Kai and Quinn.

 Resident Costumer - Jeanette Waterman